Marius Paul Jankowski BSc, MSc, MSc Bacp registered member

 I am trained in several modalities of counselling and psychotherapy.
 My personal guiding principle is that the map is not the territory, and that therefore individuals should be respected in their difference and given the time and space to be themselves.

-I offer counselling at Brighton Counselling Collective and South Coast Counselling, both in Hove.
+I normally can offer face to face counselling at South Coast Counselling, 198 Church Road in Hove.